dmacd/async_deep_reinforce/experiments.md

 - may work better with shorter timestep-limit
 - may work better with larger networks...lots of joints to control for only 32 encoder neurons

+# with unrolled / dynamic-rnn

+## InvertedPendulum-v1

+    2016-06-09/22.46 InvertedPendulum-v1 lr=0.000700 hs=[200] lstms=[128] -- bptt-dynamic-rnn

+failed! interestingly.

+retrying with

+- shorter tmax=20 to hopefully be more stable??